10KBW Mini-Pupillage Policy

 Mini-pupils will be advised in advance whether they should attend court or Chambers on their first morning and arrangements for the rest of the week will depend upon the diaries of our members.

 As we aim to send you to court with our members for as much of the time as possible, mini-pupils are asked to dress in formal dark suits.

 Chambers’ mini-pupillages are not assessed but some legal research or drafting tasks may be set with informal feedback provided.
 Mini-pupils will not be expected to travel outside of Greater London.

-We are only able to consider applications submitted through the formal application process.
+We are only able to consider applications submitted through the formal application process described below.
+Applications can be submitted at any time.
 Chambers will only consider applications which: